MicrosoftDocs/learn/learn-pr/azure/create-composable-bicep-files-using-modules/includes/2-create-use-bicep-modules.md

 You can list and view the details of deployment resources to monitor the status of your Bicep deployments, or to view history of deployments.
 However, when you reuse the same name for a deployment, Azure overwrites the last deployment with the same name.
 If you need to maintain the deployment history, ensure that you use unique names for every deployment, including every time you deploy a module.
 You'll see how to do this in the exercise.

-### Generated ARM templates
+### Generated JSON ARM templates

-When your Bicep file is converted to a JSON file for deployment, or *transpiled*, the modules are embedded into the JSON file.
+When you deploy a Bicep file, Bicep concerts it to a JSON ARM template.
+This is also called *transpilation*.
+The modules it uses are embedded into the JSON file.
 Regardless of how many modules you include in your template, only a single JSON file will be created.

 In the example discussed in the previous section, Bicep generates a single JSON file even though there were originally two Bicep files:

 :::image type="content" source="../media/2-transpile.png" alt-text="Diagram that shows two Bicep files, which are transpiled into a single JSON file." border="false":::